-In September 2022, the IASB issued amendments to IFRS 16 which impact how a seller-lessee accounts for variable lease payments that arise in a sale-and-leaseback transaction.
-The amendments introduce a new accounting model for variable payments and will require seller-lessees to reassess and potentially restate sale-and-leaseback transactions entered since 2019.
-The amendments are effective for the year beginning on or after January 1, 2024, with early adoption permitted.
+In July 2024, the IASB issued annual improvement to IFRS 9 which impact how to initially measure a trade receivable and lease liability derecognition.
+The amendment removes the confliction on the amount at which a trade receivable is initially measured between IFRS 9 and IFRS 15.
+Additionally, it amends lease liability derecognition under IFRS 9 to recognize the difference between the carrying amount and the consideration paid in profit or loss.
+The amendments are effective for the year beginning on or after January 1, 2026, with early adoption permitted.
 CTBC Bank Corp. is in the process of assessing the impact of these amendments.